wballard/starphleet/index.md

 Order-ing up your own service is just as easy as adding a new directory and creating the `orders` file.
 Add.
 Commit.
 Push.
 Magic, your service will be available.
 Any time that a Git repository referenced in an orders file is updated, for example `github.com/wballard/echo.git`, it will be autodeployed to every ship watching your headquarters.

 # MicroService Clouds
-The primary idea of Starphleet is to let you quickly a cloud of related microservice.
+The primary idea of Starphleet is to let you quickly create a cloud of related microservice.
 To make this easier, the key abstraction is that your services are at **paths** not **ports** by default.
 This lets you order up a series of services and have them all on one DNS name, saving you a lot of heartache with CORS, load balancers, and DNS configuration.

 Say you have a simple service with a todo list, a mail queue, and a website.
 You can set up a headquarters like: